Applications - Undergraduate Combined Programs

 - Two reference letters, one of which must be academic (note: HBA/JD applicants must submit an academic reference from one of their HBA1 professors).
 Reference letters are to be sent directly to the Admissions Office by your referees, either by mail or email to firstname.lastname@example.org.
 A Confidential Assessment Form must be attached to each reference letter.

 - A copy of your LSAT Score Report and a copy of your LSAT Writing.
 (We will retrieve these documents directly from LSAC on your behalf using your LSAC account number, as provided on the application form.)

 If you are experiencing an extraordinary or unusual challenge relating to COVID-19 that you would like us to consider, you may submit an additional paragraph in your personal statement (not to exceed 1000 characters), with supporting documentation where applicable (e.g., medical).

 Law School Admission Test

 The Law School Admission Test is required for all applicants to first-year law.
 For all combined programs June LSAT scores (written after the third year of undergraduate study) are accepted for Fall admission.
 However, applicants are encouraged to write the LSAT earlier if possible given the nature of the rolling admissions process.
-A score of 160 or above is considered a competitive score for applicants to combined-degree programs.
+A score above the 80th percentile is considered a competitive score for applicants to combined-degree programs.
 Applicants can create an account with the Law School Admission Council and register for the LSAT online at www.lsac.org.